 Keeping weight on a working dog can be difficult, especially as the shooting seasons start.

-A dogs weight will vary on a number of factors.
-Some are hereditary, its type, its age, and its lifestyle.
-It’s common for people to believe if you can feel a dogs rib cage, its too skinny but this is not always the case.
+A dog’s weight will vary on a number of factors.
+Some are hereditary, their type, their age, and their lifestyle.
+It’s common for people to believe if you can feel a dog’s rib cage, it’s too skinny, but this is not always the case.

-At Afonfelin we use www.mykc.com to record our dogs weights.
-I’m terrible with paper so an online system suits me.
-You can also use the LWDG free printable health log.
+At Afonfelin, we use www.mykc.com to record our dog’s weights.
+I’m terrible with paper, so an online system suits me.

 What Should My Working Dog Weigh?

 On the JAMES WELLBELOVED site they have a sliding scale that you can match to how your dog looks and feels to give you an approximate idea of whats appropriate for your dog.
 Alongside weight, think about the dogs fitness levels.
 A very fit dog can look skinny but be in incredibly good shape and condition.

 We have also included at the bottom of this post a list of most dog breeds and their suggested weight in KG for both dogs and bitches.

 Before we make changes to our dogs diet to increase weight, the possibility that disease or injury may be present and affecting their condition, must always be considered.

 If your adult dog normally has no issue holding weight, and suddenly loses condition for no obvious reason, such as a large increase in exercises levels, seek veterinary advice before looking at adjusting their diet.

 Parasitic infestations can also affect a dogs weight.
 All dogs need to receive regular worming and check for ticks, fleas and other parasites as an infected dog can and will lose condition rapidly.